 Running out of midweek dinner inspiration?
 Need more help with meal planning?
-Seeking fail-proof recipes you know won't go wrong?
+On the lookout for failsafe recipes to please both kids and adults?
 Family cooking can be a chore but it really doesn’t have to be.
-These family cookbooks show that it's easy to put food on the table quickly, simply, cheaply and all while never compromising on flavour.
-From Jamie’s five-ingredient dinners to Mary’s quick cooking to Nadiya’s inspiring suppers, these are the best family cookbooks that will revolutionise your cooking.
+These family cookbooks show how easy it is to put food on the table quickly, simply, cheaply, while never compromising on flavour.
+From Jamie’s five-ingredient dinners, to Mary’s quick cooking, to Nadiya’s creative twists, these family-oriented cookbooks will revolutionise your cooking.

-GBBO winner, Nadiya Hussain, is back with her new family cookbook of achievable recipes for all occasions.
-From quick midweek meals to weekend family gatherings, expect dishes that are inventive but accessible, such as Fruit Salad Fattoush and Carrot Cake Pakoras, Avocado Pasta and Ginger Rice with Spiced Chickpeas.
+A family cookbook from GBBO winner Nadiya Hussain, this book is packed with achievable recipes for every occasion.
+From quick midweek meals to weekend gatherings, expect dishes that are inventive but accessible, such as Fruit Salad Fattoush and Carrot Cake Pakoras, Avocado Pasta and Ginger Rice with Spiced Chickpeas.
 And, course, the big-hitter cakes you’d expect from a GBBO winner.
 Our favourite?
 Peanut Honeycomb Banana Cake.
-So delicious.

-Jamie’s latest family cookbook is all about making the journey to good food, super-simple.
-Every recipe uses just five key ingredients, showing that you don’t need a loaded fridge or a cupboard full of spices to create truly delicious meals.
+Jamie’s super-accessible family cookbook is all about making the journey to good food simple.
+Every recipe uses just five key ingredients, proving that you don’t need a loaded fridge or a cupboard full of spices to create truly delicious meals.
 Quick and easy food is really what sets this cookbook apart, whether it’s finished and on the table in next-to-no-time or you’re letting the oven do the hard work for you.
-With dishes like Roast Tikka Chicken and Crazy Simple Fish Pie, it’s amazing to see what you can make with so few ingredients.
+With dishes like Roast Tikka Chicken and Crazy Simple Fish Pie, it’s amazing to discover what you can make with so few ingredients.

 If you loved Rukmini Iyer’s The Roasting Tin and The Green Roasting Tin cookbooks, then you’ll love her third follow-up.
-Straightforward, wholesome and flavoursome recipes with just a bit of hands-on prep, this cookbook offers more of Rukmini’s genius recipe ideas.
-Perfect stuff to make midweek cooking a breeze.
+Featuring straightforward, wholesome and flavoursome recipes with just a bit of hands-on prep, this cookbook offers more of Rukmini’s genius ideas.
 Our favourite recipes?
 Summer Sausage Traybake, Spiced Sweet Potato Curry and Pecan Chocolate Chip Banana Bread.

-If you want Ottolenghi’s big-on-flavour dishes but with a focus on simplicity and time, this is the cookbook for you.
-Ottolenghi's latest cookbook caters for everyone, offering up clever flavour combinations and inspiring ideas, all categorised with a simple key – from ‘Short on Time’ to ‘Pantry’ to ‘Lazy’ – so you can choose what you cook according to the time and ingredients you have.
+If you want Ottolenghi’s big-on-flavour dishes but with a focus on simplicity, this is the cookbook for you.
+Ottolenghi SIMPLE caters for everyone, offering up clever flavour combinations and inspiring ideas, all categorised with a simple key – from ‘Short on Time’ to ‘Pantry’ to ‘Lazy’ – so you can choose what you cook according to the time and ingredients you have.
 Favourite recipes include Pappardelle with Rose Harissa, Spring Roast Chicken with Preserved Lemon and Spiced Apple Cake.

-This is a great cookbook if you want to learn how to shop and cook with budget in mind.
-Peppered with tips and techniques to eat well and spend less at the supermarket, the book includes a meal-planning guide, a family budget planner, help on freezing and storing food, ways to use up leftovers and tips to get kids involved in the cooking too.
-A practical cookbook, there are also great recipes that are not only tasty, but easy to prepare too.
+This is an incredibly useful cookbook those who want to shop and cook with budget in mind.
+Peppered with tips and techniques to eat well and spend less at the supermarket, the book includes a meal-planning guide, a family budget planner, advice on freezing and storing food, ways to use up leftovers and tips to get kids involved in the cooking too.
+A practical cookbook, these recipes are not only full of flavour, they’re easy to prepare too.
 Favourites include Chicken Tikka Skewers with Wholemeal Chapatis, Red Lentil and Aubergine Moussaka, and Sweet & Sour Plum Chicken.

 If you enjoyed watching Mary’s no-fuss cooking on the BBC Two series of the same name, then this cookbook is for you.
 Find 20- and 30-minute recipes that’ll show you how to make midweek cooking a doddle, all with Mary’s signature flair for reliable, accessible, delicious family food.